-Optimize the current Search experience to improve discoverability and intuitiveness while integrating geolocation.
+Optimize the current Search experience to improve discoverability and intuitiveness while migrating to a new responsive web platform (Adobe Experience Manager - AEM).

 We’re also transitioning the site to a new look & feel, and still establishing UI patterns like filters for responsive web design.

-I worked with one of our design partners DesignMap to do the preliminary explorations including one round of usability testing.
-We partnered with DesignMap for a limited engagement on this project, so after they wrapped up their contribution, I began to further dissect the work we had done together.
+On our second attempt, I worked with one of our design partners DesignMap to do the preliminary explorations including one round of usability testing.
+We partnered with DesignMap for a limited engagement on this project, so after they wrapped up their contribution, I began to further dissect the work we had done together ... and again, the project got de-prioritized.

-I continued to do additional research on filtering, geolocation and search in general.
-I looked at what others were doing, best practices… the usual.
+I continued to do additional research on filtering, hand-held device interaction and search in general.
+I looked at what others were doing, best practices … the usual.

 Create a co-branded experience bridging the gap between digital and retail.